disintegration/imaging/README.md

 [![Coverage Status](https://coveralls.io/repos/github/disintegration/imaging/badge.svg?branch=master)](https://coveralls.io/github/disintegration/imaging?branch=master)

 Package imaging provides basic image manipulation functions (resize, rotate, flip, crop, etc.).
-This package is based on the standard Go image package and works best along with it.

 Image manipulation functions provided by the package take any image type that implements `image.Image` interface as an input, and return a new image of